penzance/ab-testing-tool/README.md

   `sudo pip install -r ab_testing_tool/requirements/local.txt` (don't use sudo if using cygwin or virtualenv).

-* If a library has changed versions and secure.py needs updating, the library update can be done via `git pull[sudo] pip install -r ab_testing_tool/requirements/base.txt --upgrade`
+* If a library has changed versions and secure.py needs updating, the library update can be done via `[sudo] pip install -r ab_testing_tool/requirements/base.txt --upgrade`